yuhlearn/vidncnn/README.md

 ### TODO:

+- Let the user choose which parts of the project to install from the command line.
+- Let the user choose install path.
 - Include source audio in output.
-- Let the user choose install path.
 - Fix lighten when Real-ESRGAN is not used.
 (Pointless really.)